r5valkyrie/docs/docs/mrvn-radiant.md

 ## Model Entities

 These entities have a 3D model attached to them.
+There are multiple sub-categories of Model Entities:

 ### Prop Entities